Helium6CRES/rocks_analysis_pipeline/README.md

 	* To look at the description of command line arguments for a given .py file use:
 		* `my_file.py -h`
 * **Permissions:**
 	* I'm finding that with multiple users working in this analysis pipeline simultaneously the permissions can get weird.
-The following two commands run from `/he6_cres` should help
+The following two commands run from `/he6_cres` should help:
+		* `chmod -R 774 katydid_analysis/`
+		* `chgrp -R he6_cres katydid_analysis/`

+* **Singularity Container:**
+	* To interactively enter the analysis singularity container run the following:
+		* `singularity shell --bind /data/eliza4/he6_cres/ /data/eliza4/he6_cres/containers/he6cres-katydid-base.sif`
+	* To exit the container:
+		* `exit`

 --------------------------------------------------------------------------------